Separation from Employment Procedures

 - Expected Notice:

-- Non-Exempt (Hourly) Staff Member (voluntary resignation or retirement): A minimum of two weeks notice of intention to separate from the University is preferred in order to allow a reasonable amount of time to transfer ongoing workloads.
-Notification will be provided to the faculty/staff member‟s immediate supervisor.
+- Non-Exempt (Hourly) Staff Member (voluntary resignation or retirement): A minimum of two weeks’ notice of intention to separate from the University is preferred in order to allow a reasonable amount of time to transfer ongoing workloads.

 - Faculty: A faculty member who is retiring or resigning his or her position should inform the Vice-President of Academic Affairs as soon as practicable, but no later than June 30.
 A decision to retire or resign after this date may result in the need for the faculty member to repay salary to the university.